JaideepSaindane/Head-Mounted-Display/README.md

 ![hmd1](https://user-images.githubusercontent.com/30887610/45094867-3e862b80-b13a-11e8-92da-06a5e98c00a0.png)

-This is the body of the Display setup to be work on the head similar to a helmet
+This is the body of the Display setup to be worn on the head similar to a helmet

 HMD attachments